Bitshala-Classrooms/week-2-building-a-p2sh-p2wsh-multisig-transaction-sudonims/README.md

-# Bitcoin Protocol Development - Week 1: Interacting with a Bitcoin Node
+# Bitcoin Protocol Development - Week 2: Building a P2SH-P2WSH Multisig Transaction

 ## Overview
-This week, you'll learn how to use Bitcoin Core's RPC to interact with a running Bitcoin node.
-The tasks involve connecting to a Bitcoin Core RPC daemon, creating, and broadcasting a transaction.
-You'll need a Bitcoin node running in `regtest` mode on your local machine to test your solution.
-You can use `bash`, `javascript`, `python`, or `rust` for your implementation.

-A [docker-compose](./docker-compose.yaml) file is provided to help you launch a Bitcoin node in `regtest` mode locally.

-You can also use the [bitcoin.conf](./bitcoin.conf) file to start a local regtest node with your locally built binaries (recommended).
+In this exercise you will learn about building a P2SH wrapped P2WSH transaction that spends a 2-of-2 multisig redeemscript.
+This is one of the most rudimentary yet involved transaction building process where you will learn how to find a sighash, create ecdsa signatures, create the right `script_sig` and the `witness` to pass validation of the transaction.
+Even though P2SH-P2WSH transactions are less optimal than direct P2WSH transactions, this exercise will show you how to correctly compute all the different parts of a transaction.

+You can use any popular Bitcoin library in your language of choice to craft the transaction.

 ## Objective
-Successfully send a Payment + OP_Return Transaction.
+Successfully create a signed P2SH-P2WSH multisig transaction.

 Your tasks are to:
-- Connect to a Bitcoin node in `regtest` mode using RPC.
-- Create and load a wallet named “testwallet.”
-- Generate an address from the wallet.
-- Mine blocks to that address.
-- Send 100 BTC to a provided address.
-- Include a second output with an OP_RETURN message: “We are all Satoshi!!”
+- Craft a transaction with the [requirements](#requirements).
-- Set the fee rate to 21 sats/vB.
+- Calculate the signhash of the unsigned transaction and compute ecdsa signatures with both private keys.
+- Correctly create the `script_sig` of the transaction from the given `redeem_script`.
+- Correctly create the `witness` stack of the transaction for a valid multisig witness.
-- Output the transaction ID (txid) to an `out.txt` file.
+- Write the transaction hex to `out.txt`.

 Place your solution in the appropriate directory based on your chosen language:
 - [bash](./bash/solution.sh)